My Story infection episodes, but they were sporadic.

 Monitoring and Planning Follow-Up Care

-I haven’t started this therapy yet.
+I haven’t started this ureaplasma therapy test yet.
 And I decided to take it more slowly, take the time to heal, and allow my body to rebuild.

 I asked him if I could have vulvodynia, but he told me it wasn’t possible because otherwise, I wouldn’t be able to have sexual intercourse due to the pain.

-The Ureaplasma Gynaecologist said he wanted to see me again to do the Pap test and check for any sores.
-The next steps in my STD treatment are: I am satisfied with this new gynaecologist.
+The Gynaecologist said he wanted to see me again to do the Pap smear and check for any sores.
+The next steps in my treatment are: I am satisfied with this new gynaecologist.
 He told me that he wanted to make sure that I had recurrent cystitis.
 He prescribed two urine cultures in a row one week apart.
-Although I don’t understand the reason, I don’t think I have cystitis at the moment.
+Although I don’t understand the reason, I don’t think exams show me as having an STI.
+But I do have cystitis at the moment.
 Then he told me that post-coital cystitis, as long as I suffer from it, can unfortunately be treated with Bactrim.
 Advice that I will NEVER follow, I promise you.

 Exploring Holistic Approaches

-This is my story.
+This is my STI test story.
 I’m happy to have discovered the forum immediately.
-My experiences with STD specialists who are unable to cure this type of cystitis are frustrating and expensive.
+My experiences with specialists who are unable to cure this type of cystitis are frustrating and expensive.

 What I wonder and I ask you: is it possible that post-intercourse cystitis “triggers” at any moment?
 I am 28 years old and have never suffered from Ureaplasma with this frequency.
 In recent months, I have thought and thought about the causes of my post-intercourse cystitis.
 I hypothesised that the period of high stress from which I emerged contributed to weakening my immune defences.
 But I have calmed for at least 2-3 months, and the stress has passed.

 I thought about nutrition.
 Probably alcohol, since I usually drink one or two beers or glasses of wine with friends.
 The fact that I have reduced my meat consumption might have weakened me.
 Speaking of nutrition, I eat a lot of fruit and vegetables.
 And a lot of whole grains, so no problems with constipation.
 I try drinking at least a litre and a half of water daily.
+The Ureaplasma urine test is real.
 I also thought about the method of sexual intercourse because, with the last partner, they were long and “passionate”.
 Therefore, I thought that they might have caused lesions in the mucosa.
-However, I had progressively adopted all the necessary precautions (making a bidet, emptying the bladder before and after, and drinking a lot).
+However, I had progressively adopted and tested out all the necessary STI precautions (making a bidet, emptying the bladder before and after, and drinking a lot).

 The other dilemma concerns heartburn.
-Why does it take so long for the STD Infection to go away?
+Why does the infection take so long to go away?
 What causes it?

 Navigating Treatment and Next Steps